msteinborn1/Steinborn-EE-193-06/README.md

 All answers were informed by Lecute 11 notes.

 ### Lab 7
-Lab 7 can befound in the /Lab6 directory.
-Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests_Passed.png).
+Lab 7 can befound in the /Lab7 directory.
+Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests-Passed.png).

+### Lab 8
+Lab 8 can befound in the /Lab8 directory.
+Outside of the included code, also found in that directory is a screen shot of the tests that pass after altering the original code given in the assignment handout (Tests-Passed.png).